 Sometimes there are problems with what witnesses say when they were not present during the abuse.
 Sometimes there are problems with evidence such as police reports or doctor reports if the police officer or the doctor is not there.
 Talk to a lawyer about these problems before the hearing if you can.
-To find a lawyer go to www.LawHelpMN.org/providers-and-clinics or see the list of Legal Aid Offices at the end of this booklet.
+To find a lawyer call your legal aid office at 1 (877) 696-6529 or go to www.lawHelpMN.org/providers-and-clinics to look for help from other programs.